breathe-doc/breathe/README.rst

 Breathe is not the only solution to this problem.
 These are the alternatives that we know about.
-We are very happy to list others if you'd like to provide a link in a github issue or get in touch on the mailing list.
+We are very happy to list others if you'd like to provide a link in a GitHub issue.

 - `Gasp <https://github.com/troelsfr/Gasp>`_
 - `Robin <https://bitbucket.org/reima/robin>`_